 Thus the second and more efficient way is to use a service or site that already calculates these and other metrics already for you.
 For this option, you can visit a site like Yahoo Finance which includes many of these metrics already available and calculated.

 However, for analyzing these metrics across multiple companies, which is where most of the value is realized, this method is very time-consuming and ineffective since you have to constantly look for the numbers and copy-paste them on a spreadsheet for every company you analyze.

-Therefore you should highly consider using a service like Wisesheets, which provides you with all these ratios, financials, and more in a TTM format so you can quickly get the data you need and find better investment opportunities.
+Therefore you should highly consider using a service like Wisesheets, which provides you with all these ratios, financials, income statements and more in a TTM format so you can quickly get the data you need and find better investment opportunities.

 Interpretation of TTM ratios based on certain factors

 TTM ratios interpretation involves consideration of industry norms, as industries differ in their weighted average TTM ratios.

 For instance, tech industry companies generally have higher Price-to-Earnings (P/E) ratios than utility companies due to the perceived potential for future growth in tech.
 It's equally vital to compare a company's TTM ratios across different time periods as they can fluctuate with changes in financial circumstances.